Max Maeder: Personal life

-In his free time, Maeder enjoys chess.
-Max enjoys a form of chess mode called "chess puzzles" and has told that his chess puzzle points on Chess.com is 2650.
+In his free time, Maeder enjoys a form of chess mode called "chess puzzles" and has told that his chess puzzle points on Chess.com is 2650.
 It is his superstition to base his performance in the race on how he did for his chess puzzles on the day.
 Maeder has been dating an unnamed Singaporean national swimmer since August 2024.

 In 2024, he was granted a deferment from his National Service (NS) obligations where he could continue to train and compete until after the 2028 Summer Olympics.

 After the 2024 Paris Olympics, Maeder and 9 other Singaporean Olympians participated in an open-top bus parade.

 Awards and nominations

 The list of nominations for awards received by and awards won by Maeder are as follows: